ccmsd-fork/SenchaCRM/README.md

 ## Server

-Create database named "senchacrm" on your PostgreSQL DB, and update `src/main/resources/application.yml` to fit your environment.
+Create database named "senchacrm" on your PostgreSQL, and update `src/main/resources/application.yml` to fit your environment.

     datasource:
       ...